IBMIntegration/jam-in-a-box/src/pages/api-connect/Lab1/index.md

 In this lab you will learned how to:

--   Create an API by importing an OpenAPI definition for an existing REST service
+-   Create an API by importing an OpenAPI definition for an existing REST service.

--   Configure ClientID/Secret Security, endpoints, and proxy to invoke endpoint
+-   Configure ClientID/Secret Security, endpoints, and proxy to invoke endpoint.

 -   Test a REST API in the Developer Toolkit